FinTechNOLA/Kickstarter-analysis/README.md

 ### Observations
 In my analysis of the campaigns based on their launch date, I noted the following trends:

-1. The most successful launch months for campaigns were in the Spring months
+1. The most successful launch months for campaigns were in the late Spring and Summer months

 2. There was a seasonal decline in all project launches that reached a nadir in the Fall.
 At that time, there was also a noticeable absence of canceled campaigns as well in October.